philrae2/Logseq/pages/DigitalProductManagement-StudyGuide (highlights).md

 	- Day in the life: These journey maps also illustrate what people do, think, and feel today.
 But they take a wider view by examining everything that customers or prospects do (within a specific area of focus), whether that involves your company or not.
 Because these maps highlight existing pain points in peoples’ lives, they’re best suited for driving innovation through addressing unmet needs. ([View Highlight](https://read.readwise.io/read/01gs71nwphfqegmqw29b3sv8pf))
 	- Future state: These journey maps illustrate what your customers will do, think, and feel as they interact with your business at some point in the future.
 They’re best suited for communicating your vision for how new products, services, and experiences will function ([View Highlight](https://read.readwise.io/read/01gs71ppt6n8ncjba9154n7vxj))
 - New highlights added [[2023-02-26]] at 10:42 PM
+  collapsed:: true
 	- JTBD theory, says, simply, that: ‘Customers don't buy a product as much as they ‘hire it’ to do a Job that improves their lives in a particular way.’ ([View Highlight](https://read.readwise.io/read/01gsrz81derhbvb7y0nscjm95e))
 	- ‘‘JTBD’ come in 3 primary varieties: • Functional - see above.
 And Watch the video by Clayton Christensen on the ‘Job of a McDonald’s Shake’
 	  • Emotional - How do you feel before/ during/after performing a task? • Social - How do you want to be perceived by others? ([View Highlight](https://read.readwise.io/read/01gsrz8sb8e6eb8veqmsbd2pf1))
 	- We think about the job from the customer’s perspective, not the company’s.
 For example, a company that supplies herbicides to farmers may conclude that growers (the job executors) are trying to “kill weeds”, while the growers might say the job-to-be-done is to “prevent weeds from impacting crop yields” ([View Highlight](https://read.readwise.io/read/01gsrz98tgqmnh5m152vxxdkaf))
 	- When interviewing potential users/customers, these (above) are the key areas to probe for their JTBD.
 Ask open ended questions, like: ‘Tell me about what happens when you…’, and always ask: ‘why do want to do that, and how does that make you feel?’ ([View Highlight](https://read.readwise.io/read/01gsrza0d7nj12yb089cy4rdqa))
 - New highlights added [[2023-02-28]] at 11:36 PM
+  collapsed:: true
 	- When interviewing potential users/customers, these (above) are the key areas to probe for their Pain Points.
-Ask questions, like:
-	  • What do you find too costly? (e.g. takes a lot of time, costs too much money, requires substantial efforts, …)
-	  • What makes you feel bad? (e.g. frustrations, annoyances, things that give them a headache, …)
-	  • How are current solutions underperforming for you? (e.g. lack of features, performance, malfunctioning, …)
-	  • What are the main difficulties and challenges you encounter? (e.g. understanding how things work, difficulties getting things done, resistance, …)
-	  • What negative social consequences do you encounter or fear? (e.g. loss of face, power, trust, or status, …)
-	  • What risks do you face? (e.g. financial, social, technical risks, or what could go awfully wrong, …)
-	  • What’s keeping you awake at night? (e.g. big issues, concerns, worries, …) ([View Highlight](https://read.readwise.io/read/01gtdkzzaktcv62mvyrzrqkwyd))
+Ask questions, like: • What do you find too costly? (e.g. takes a lot of time, costs too much money, requires substantial efforts, …) • What makes you feel bad? (e.g. frustrations, annoyances, things that give them a headache, …) • How are current solutions underperforming for you? (e.g. lack of features, performance, malfunctioning, …) • What are the main difficulties and challenges you encounter? (e.g. understanding how things work, difficulties getting things done, resistance, …) • What negative social consequences do you encounter or fear? (e.g. loss of face, power, trust, or status, …) • What risks do you face? (e.g. financial, social, technical risks, or what could go awfully wrong, …) • What’s keeping you awake at night? (e.g. big issues, concerns, worries, …) ([View Highlight](https://read.readwise.io/read/01gtdkzzaktcv62mvyrzrqkwyd))
 	- What common mistakes do you make? (e.g. usage mistakes, …)
 	  • What barriers are keeping you from adopting solutions? (e.g. upfront investment costs, learning curve, resistance to change, …) ([View Highlight](https://read.readwise.io/read/01gtdm02k239qvxgc9eb7j5qdn))